GiannisChouliaras/smartphone-poc/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Setup github repo
+- [x] Setup GitHub repo
-- [ ] Get the respone of the guided items (from atg service) as json
+- [ ] Get the response of the guided items (from atg service) as json
 - [ ] Convert them to DTOs (get classes from atg)
 - [ ] Create a new DTO needed for the broadleaf
 - [ ] Convert the DTOs from atg to the new DTOs
-- [ ] Create the json needed for the post request using the new DTOs
+- [ ] Create the json needed for the POST request using the new DTOs
 - [ ] Add 1 product (item) to catalog microservice
 - [ ] repeat for all products
 - [ ] REFACTOR